rootstrap/rails_api_base/docs/cd_with_aws.md

      - Click **Create parameter**.
      - Fill out the details:
        - **Name**: Provide a unique and valid name (e.g., `/rails_api_base/backend/service_api_key`).

+          > The naming convention follows this structure: `project_name/backend/variable_name`.
+This format is aligned with AWS parameter hierarchy standards, allowing for better organization and management of all parameters.

        - **Type**: Choose `SecureString` for sensitive data.
        - **Value**: Enter the parameter value (e.g., a password or secret).
      - Click **Create parameter**.